egideons/Chitory-App/README.md

 # Chitory App

-An educational app students in higher institutions
+An educational app for students in higher institutions

 ## Getting Started
 - Flutter